benblazak/ergodox-firmware/firmware/readme.md

       i have makefiles set up, etc.
     - write a mediumly thorough note about my workflow (vim, ...)

+- add a note in the docs somewhere that SDA and SCL need to have a pull-up resistor on them, or `mcp23018__init()` will hang (or something like that)

 ## Dependencies
 - the gnu avr toolchain
 - python 3